-Major training and recruitment accomplishments in 2023 include the following:
+Major training and recruitment accomplishments in 2024 include the following:

-- Probationary Member Onboarding: Developed a standard orientation process to ensure new members (volunteer, part-time, and full time) receive adequate orientation and introduction upon entry and throughout their probationary period.
+- Probationary Member Onboarding: Began to streamline and standardize orientation process to ensure new members (volunteer, part-time, and full time) receive adequate orientation and introduction upon entry and throughout their probationary period.
 This project focuses on the district's goal of ensuring adequate staffing.
-This project also addresses CFAI accreditation criterion 7B Recruitment, Selection, Retention, and Promotion (core competencies 7B.5 orientation and 7B.6 probationary period) (CFAI, 2021). - Peer Support Training: Trained members in peer support counseling in 2023.
-This project focused on the district's strategic goals of ensure adequate staffing and identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value.
-In addition, this project focuses on Commission on Fire Accreditation International (CFAI) accreditation criterion 11 Occupational Safety, Health and Risk Management (performance indicator 11B.4 Member counseling resources) (CFAI, 2021).
+This project also addresses CFAI accreditation criterion 7B Recruitment, Selection, Retention, and Promotion (core competencies 7B.5 orientation and 7B.6 probationary period) (CFAI, 2021). - EMS and Special Operations Training: The district successfully trained 2 additional members to be "stop the bleed" instructors.
+This curriculum will be used to enhance our ability to respond to mass causality incidences.
+In addition, this project addresses CFAI criterion 8A Training and Education Program Requirements (performance indicator 8A.2 the training program consistency with mission, goals and objectives, 8A.3 the training program consistency with legal requirements).
+(CFAI, 2021).

-2024 Projects
+2025 Projects

 - Individual and Company Performance Standards: Identify two measurable performance areas (tasks) from fire suppression, emergency medical services, and special operations disciplines (e.g., marine rescue, rope rescue, collapse rescue, vehicle and machinery rescue, hazardous materials response) as the initial task assessments during the pilot phase of the program.
 Specifically, this goal includes one individual and one company level performance standard from each of the three disciplines for a total of six items.
 Develop and deploy the tools and materials necessary to assess the tasks by the end of the year.
 This project addresses the district's strategic goal of ensuring adequate staffing.
-In addition, this project focuses on CFAI accreditation criterion 8A Training and Education program Requirements (performance indicator 8A.4 defined minimum training standards), criterion 8B Training and Education Program Performance indictor 8B.4 assessment of training reliability) (CFAI, 2021). - Inter-Agency Training: Develop a training plan and calendar for 2024 that includes integrated training events each month (a minimum of two events) which will occur in one of three formats:
+In addition, this project focuses on CFAI accreditation criterion 8A Training and Education program Requirements (performance indicator 8A.4 defined minimum training standards), criterion 8B Training and Education Program Performance indictor 8B.4 assessment of training reliability) (CFAI, 2021). - Live Fire Training: During the calendar year, the Professional development Division will endeavor to convert one of the sea containers, acquired for storage during Station 53's construction, into a live-fire burn cell (fire demonstration unit).
+Additionally, a "commissioning burn" will be completed with each of the three shifts to include a night event which incorporates the volunteer members.
+This project will complement training and education that occurs in the burn tower by providing a supplemental burn structure capable of demonstrating different facets of fire development.
+Additionally, this prop will support skill acquisition and maintenance in a smaller scale environment with adequate fidelity.
+This project addresses the district's strategic goal of ensuring adequate staffing.
+In addition, is addresses the Commission on Fire Accreditation International (CFAI) criterion 8A Training and Education Program